A Christmas Prince

 A Christmas Prince is a 2017 Christmas romantic comedy film directed by Alex Zamm, written by Karen Schaler and Nathan Atkins, and stars Rose McIver, Ben Lamb, Tom Knight, Sarah Douglas, Daniel Fathers, Alice Krige, and Tahirah Sharif.

 The film was released on Netflix on November 17, 2017.
-Two sequels, A Christmas Prince: The Royal Wedding, &, A Christmas Prince: The Royal Baby came out a year apart.
+Two sequels, A Christmas Prince: The Royal Wedding and A Christmas Prince: The Royal Baby, came out a year apart.

 Plot

 Just before Christmas, aspiring young American magazine journalist Amber Moore gets sent to the country of Aldovia for a press conference given by Prince Richard, who got set to take the throne following his father's recent death.
 He is famed as an irresponsible playboy and may also abdicate.

 Amber hopes this will finally be her big break as she heads to the royal family's palace for the press conference.
-Amber refuses to leave with the press pack when the prince fails to appear.
+She refuses to leave with the press corps when the prince fails to appear.
 Deciding to snoop around, she is mistaken for young Princess Emily's new American tutor, Martha Anderson.
 Amber plays along and assumes Martha's identity to investigate the rumors of abdication.

 Emily, who has spina bifida, tries to prank Amber into quitting but warms up to her after she does not treat her like an invalid.
-As Emily's tutor, Amber meets the royal family, including Richard, who she realizes is the man she fought with earlier at the Aldovian airport over a taxi.
+As Emily's tutor, Amber meets the royal family, including Richard, who she realizes is the man she fought with over a taxi earlier at the Aldovian airport.

 Amber becomes attracted to Richard after discovering he is compassionate and responsible, although reluctant to take the throne.
 During this time, Emily tells her Richard's envious cousin Simon is next in line for the throne, which he desperately wants.
-Emily herself is ineligible to ascend, being a female.
+She herself is ineligible to ascend, being a female.
 Amber also encounters Richard's beautiful, seductive ex-girlfriend, Sofia, who Richard suspects is only interested in him for his future title.

 Emily discovers Amber's identity, but promises not to expose her if she writes a story showing how excellent Prince Richard is.
-She follows him on horseback through the woods in pursuit of her story.
-When Amber's horse throws her and a wolf nearly attacks her, Richard saves her.
+Amber follows him on horseback through the woods in pursuit of her story.
+When Amber's horse throws her and a wolf nearly attacks, Richard saves her.

-Richard takes Amber to Richard's father's old hunting cabin, where Richard reveals that they argued about his desire to renounce the throne the last time he saw his father alive.
+Richard takes Amber to his father's old hunting cabin.
+There, he reveals that they argued about his desire to renounce the throne the last time he saw his father alive.
 Richard then shows Amber a mysterious poem written by his father, and they almost kiss, but are interrupted by the horses neighing.

-After Richard leaves to check on the animals, Amber searches the late king's desk and discovers a hidden compartment holding documents proving that the Prince was secretly adopted.
-She hides the documents and takes them back to the palace.
+While he is checking on the animals, she searches the late king's desk and discovers a hidden compartment holding documents showing that the Prince was secretly adopted.
+Amber secretly takes them back to the palace.